Rescue from Enslavement

 Life in the red-light districts of India is not typical.
 It’s a dangerous place to be—let alone work or live.
 Simply entering and exiting the area is a difficult and often risky endeavor.

-Rescue from Exploitation
+Rescued from Poverty and Exploitation

 Life in India is grueling for the poor, whether in the heavily populated city slums or the laboring remote, rural villages.
 Many, many people struggle every day—of every week, of every month, year after year after year—to gather food for even one meal.

 Extreme poverty is especially cruel to girls, predisposing them to abuse, neglect, and exploitation.
+This situation is ripe for trafficking.

 The hopelessness of extreme poverty pressures some parents to abandon, abuse, and neglect their children . . . and forces children into bonded labor, including organized begging . . . and creates an environment ripe for child enslavement and exploitation.

 Such cycles run generations deep, but rescuing just one child births a new life pattern for generations to come.
+Through high-caliber education through college, we break the cycle so that future generations are empowered.

 SOURCE LIST

-http://www.uri.edu/artsci/wms/hughes/india.htm
+1. http://www.uri.edu/artsci/wms/hughes/india.htm

-http://www.dnaindia.com/mumbai/report_using-minors-in-prostitution-is-a-billion-dollar-industry-inthe-city_1083952
+2. http://www.dnaindia.com/mumbai/report_using-minors-in-prostitution-is-a-billion-dollar-industry-inthe-city_1083952

-http://www.hrsolidarity.net/mainfile.php/2007vol17no03/2549/
+3. http://www.hrsolidarity.net/mainfile.php/2007vol17no03/2549/